skupperproject/refdog/terminology.md

          |                           |
 ~~~

-Skupper works on multiple platforms: Kubernetes, Podman, VMs, and bare
+Skupper works on multiple platforms: Kubernetes, Podman, virtual
-metal hosts.
-Each site in a network can run on any supported
+machines, and bare metal hosts.
+Each site in a network can run on any
-platform.
+supported platform.

 ~~~
 +---------------------------+      +------------------------+      +-------------------------+